WebOfTrustInfo/rwot5-boston/draft-documents/DID Method Spec Template Definition.md

 # Notation

-In the following template, variables are denoted in [square brackets].
+In the following template, plain text and headers should appear in every method spec.
+Variables are denoted in [square brackets].
 Explanatory comments are highlighted in <em>italics</em>.
 Examples of section content content appear in [[[ three square brackets ]]].

+...................Template begins immediately below this line.........................

 # <em>[Name]</em> DID Method Specification V<em>[x]</em>